 Pain and Suffering Damages Caused by Car Accidents

-Due to the circumstances of your injuries, you may not be able to perform daily functions, which can drive your life to a halt.
-On top of the physical pain you have to deal with, you can suffer from negative mental health effects that can constitute as pain and suffering as well.
+Due to the circumstances of your injuries, you may not be able to perform daily functions, which can bring your life to a halt.
+On top of the physical pain, you might suffer from negative mental health effects that can also constitute pain and suffering.

-In Florida, all drivers must purchase personal injury protection to cover economic damages caused by a car accident.
+In Florida, all drivers must purchase personal injury protection (PIP) to cover economic damages caused by a car accident.
 However, you cannot receive payment for pain and suffering damages through PIP insurance.
-You must pursue compensation for pain and suffering damages by filing a car accident claim with the at-fault party’s insurance company.
+You must pursue compensation for these damages by filing a car accident claim with the at-fault party's insurance company.

 Other motor vehicle accidents can also result in pain and suffering damages, including truck and motorcycle accidents.